+The seven main fields of civil engineering are municipal and urban engineering, transportation engineering, geotechnical engineering, structural engineering, environmental engineering, water resources engineering and coastal engineering.
 Municipal and urban engineering deals with the design of basic municipal infrastructure, such as streets, sidewalks, sewers, street lighting and solid waste management.
 Engineers working in municipal and urban engineering may also be responsible for the design and maintenance of public parks and underground utility lines.
 All aspects of municipal public infrastructure, including waste collection networks and bridges, are influenced in some way by municipal and urban engineers.

 Civil engineers must have a broad set of skills beyond mathematics and science, including problem solving, decision-making, and leadership.
 The GTE program aims to train civil engineers who are experts in the study of the behavior of soils and rocks under the influence of load forces and soil-water interactions.
-Civil engineering is a branch of engineering that deals with the design and construction of large-scale buildings, roads, bridges and other structures.
+After completing their undergraduate degrees, students can also choose to pursue graduate studies in their preferred area of specialization.